Programs and Services

 Continuum of Care

-Children's Eating Disorders Program offers a continuum of care, including outpatient, partial hospital, and evening outpatient programs.
+Children's Eating Disorders Program offers a continuum of care, including partial hospitalization and evening outpatient programs.
 We will help you to determine the level of care that best suits your needs.

 Children's can assist in finding housing options for patients and their families who live more than 60 miles from Omaha.
 The Carolyn Scott Rainbow House provides housing for patients at Children's Hospital.